Spacellary/Shader-Replacer-ReShade-Addon-for-FFXIV/README.md

 * Better Colors and Contrast, with the removal of the dreaded yellow-ish tint from the game, presentation is clearer.
 * Fimic tonemmaping.

-**You can still use all of your other ReShade shaders and Presets, while benefiting from these improvements!**
+**You can still use all of your other ReShade shaders and presets, while benefiting from these improvements!**

 ##### For more information read the description from the original here: https://github.com/s-ilent/smsm-ff14.